epfl-ada/ada-2024-project-conquistada/README.md

 The given CMU Movie Dataset Corpus, although being interesting, lacks data: for instance, many box-office revenues are missing.
 To complete them, [this TMDb Kaggle Dataset](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies/data) seemed interesting for us.
 Note that the dataset used in `results.ipynb` is already processed in `src/data/dataprocessing.py` and includes both data from CMU and TMDb datasets.

 Inflation is also a parameter that should not be neglected.
-All the cost/revenue data should be scaled according to the inflation between the year of production of a given movie and today.[this dataset containing the history of inflation rate in the US](https://www.macrotrends.net/global-metrics/countries/USA/united-states/inflation-rate-cpi) will be very useful for this.
+All the cost/revenue data should be scaled according to the inflation between the year of production of a given movie and today.
+[This dataset containing the history of inflation rate in the US](https://www.macrotrends.net/global-metrics/countries/USA/united-states/inflation-rate-cpi) will be very useful for this.
 Knowing all the annual inflation rates, computing the cumulative rates for every year and applying them to the money-related values will be feasible.

 To scale the all the cost/revenue data, we will use